- Solutions

 Transforming the business.
 The most significant difference between best-run wholesale distributors and the competition is a focus on overall business transformation from management to ground-floor operations.
 IDC found that 34 percent of wholesale distributors that are considered best-run believe business transformation a top priority, compared with only 23 percent of wholesale distributors overall and 10 percent among the businesses that are lagging behind.

 Adapting to the changing market for wholesale distribution and thriving in this new environment requires several deep adjustments within the typical business.
-The best wholesale distribution companies are undergoing these adjustments and staying competitive.
+The best wholesale distribution companies are undergoing these adjustments and staying competitive with new features, operation models, and innovative software.

 While there is no one right approach for meeting the modernization challenge, five key strategic priorities consistently emerge among the best-run wholesale distribution businesses right now.

-The wholesale distribution industry, partially owing to its foundation in bridging the gap between manufacturers and customers, has historically focused on operational needs.
-The best-run wholesale distributors are shifting instead to a more strategic focus that aligns operations with the larger management goals of business growth and better serving customers.
+The wholesale distribution industry, partially owing to its foundation in bridging the gap between manufacturers and customers, has historically focused on operational needs rather than improving management or customer relations.
+The best-run wholesale distributors are shifting instead to a more strategic focus that aligns operations with the larger management goals of business growth and better-serving customers.

-Establishing strategic metrics and monitoring these metrics through data intelligence is a big part of addressing industry change for the most successful wholesale distributors.
-These wholesale distributors are shifting to analyzing data as a central part of their business management.
+Establishing strategic metrics and monitoring these metrics through data intelligence is a big part of addressing industry change for the most successful wholesale distribution businesses.
+These wholesale distribution businesses are shifting to analyzing data as a central part of their business management.

-While the typical wholesale distributor primarily uses data for increased operational efficiency, according to IDC research, top distributors focus less on data for operational efficiency and use it instead for a wider range of business goals.
+While the typical wholesale distributor primarily uses data for increased operational efficiency, according to IDC research, top distribution businesses focus less on data for operational efficiency and use it instead for a wider range of business goals.
 These uses include:

 • Improving customer service